GM-Consult-Pty-Ltd/text_analysis/README.md

 ### Type definitions

-The API uses the following function type definitions and type aliases to improve code readability:
+The API uses the following function type definitions and type aliases to improve code legibility:
 * `CharacterFilter` is a function that manipulates terms prior to stemming and tokenization (e.g. changing case and / or removing non-word characters);
 * `Ft` is an lias for `int` and denotes the frequency of a `Term` in an index or indexed object (the term frequency).
 * `IdFt` is an alias for `double`, where it represents the inverse document frequency of a term, defined as idft = log (N / dft), where N is the total number of terms in the index and dft is the document frequency of the term (number of documents that contain the term).